Have you ever wondered if you can make your own ghee?

-- The milk solids will then sink to the bottom of the pan and start to brown.
-Once they brown you have ghee.
+- Continue to allow the clarified butter to simmer, eventually the milk solids will sink to the bottom of the pan and start to brown.
+Once they start to brown you have ghee.

 - Let the ghee cool a bit and then strain it through a cheesecloth to remove the brown solids.

 - Store in an airtight jar.
-I like to use a half-pint canning jar and store at room temperature for a few weeks or in the refrigerator for months.
+I like to use a half-pint canning jar and store at room temperature for a few weeks or in the refrigerator for a couple of months.